Infineon/btsdk-host-peer-apps-mesh/peer/Android/src/bin/readme.txt

 ----------------------
 1> On the UI if the user clicks on any of the added devices users will find an option to upgrade OTA.
 2> Store the OTA file to the phone and provide the path to the OTA file.
-3> Create a Mesh OTA file using the appropriate Mesh app using WICED SDK.
+3> Create a Mesh OTA file using the appropriate Mesh app using BTSDK.
 For example, when the user builds the mesh_onoff_server application, a binary file is located in the build directory.
 For the mesh_onoff_server app, the file in the build directory would be named "mesh_onoff_server-<name>.ota.bin"

 Mesh database JSON export/Import
 --------------------------------
-Cypress Mesh Controller framework stores Mesh network information in .json file format specified by SIG MESH WG.
+Infineon Mesh Controller framework stores Mesh network information in .json file format specified by SIG MESH WG.
 1> During Provisioning Android Mesh Controller stores the database in the application's internal memory.
 2> To exercise a use case such as control of Mesh devices using multiple phones follow these steps:
 	a> After creating a network and provisioning a few devices on phone P1:
-       Use the option "export network" in the home screen settings to export the required Mesh database. b> The Cypress Mesh Lighting app stores the exported Mesh database in "/sdcard/exports" directory. c> A user can now move the exported file to another phone (Say phone P2). d> Install the Mesh Lighting app on P2.
+       Use the option "export network" in the home screen settings to export the required Mesh database. b> The Infineon Mesh Lighting app stores the exported Mesh database in "/sdcard/exports" directory. c> A user can now move the exported file to another phone (Say phone P2). d> Install the Mesh Lighting app on P2.
 Use the "import network" option available in the settings menu of the main screen. e> The user can now control the Mesh devices using P2.

 For more information refer to the public APIs (importNetwork/exportNetwork) in MeshController.java

-Support added to control Mesh devices through the cloud via Cypress Mesh gateway
+Support added to control Mesh devices through the cloud via Infineon Mesh gateway
 --------------------------------------------------------------------
-Cypress Mesh solutions support the Mesh Gateway application which runs on combo chips.
+Infineon Mesh solutions support the Mesh Gateway application which runs on combo chips.
 The current SDK consists of a Wi-Fi app named "bt_internet_gateway/mesh_network"
 Please look at the app notes to see how to set up a gateway.

 Note: